 How did all those birds fit into the merrymaking?
 They were the highlight of the feasting.
 In other words, they were dinner.

-These days, not many celebrations call for roasted swan or doves braised in wine.
-But geese and chickens definitely do make the holiday dinner table in many a household.
-Here’s a look at how the birds in “The 12 Days of Christmas” were truly feted back in the days of Christmas past.
+These days, not many celebrations call for a roasted swan or doves braised in wine.
+But geese and chickens definitely do make the holiday dinner table in many households.
+Here’s a look at how the 12 Days of Christmas birds were truly feted back in the days of Christmas past.

 Partridge

 This European game bird was introduced to the United States in the early 1900s.
-Unlike the drawings of large majestic birds perched atop a pear tree, partridges—both the chukar and gray varieties—are compact in size, reaching about 1 foot in length and weighing about 1 pound.
+Unlike the drawings of large majestic birds perched atop a pear tree, partridges—both the chukar and gray varieties—are compact, reaching about 1 foot in length and weighing about 1 pound.

 Hardly a mouthful individually roasted, the partridge was typically served boiled with nutmeg, clove, bread and either sack (a fortified Spanish wine) or muscadine.
 Add pears if you wish!